BOLAJISHOKANBI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #2 : A script that prints a confused smiley
 #2 : A script that displays the content of a file /etc/passwd
 #3 : A script that displays contents of two files
+#4 : A script that prints the last 10 lines of a file